Omar-p/learning-notes/aws/aws.md

 - [NACL] stateless
   - REQUEST and RESPONSE seen as different.
 - Only impacts DATA CROSSING SUBNET BOUNDARY.
-- NACLs can EXPLICTLY ALLOW and DENY.
+- NACLs can EXPLICITLY ALLOW and DENY.
 - Deals with IPs/CIDR, Ports & Protocols
   - no logical resources.
 - NACLs cannot be assigned to AWS resources